contao/docs-archive/manual/en/04-Managing-content.md

 ### Permalinks

-Each news item has a unique <abbr title="Uniform resource locator">URL</abbr> (permalink) that can be used to reference it:
+Each news item has a unique URL (permalink) that can be used to reference it:

 ```
 http://www.domain.com/news/items/james-wilson-returns.html
 ```

-The above <abbr title="Uniform resource locator">URL</abbr> requests the news item "james-wilson-returns" via the page "news".
+The above URL requests the news item "james-wilson-returns" via the page "news".
-Remember that Contao is a page-based <abbr title="Content management system">CMS</abbr>, so if the page "news" did not exist or if it did not include the news reader module, the news item would not be displayed.
+Remember that Contao is a page-based CMS, so if the page "news" did not exist or if it did not include the news reader module, the news item would not be displayed.